 It is the total distance around the circle’s edge.

-Yes, circumference is just the perimeter of a circle.
+Yes, circumference is simply the perimeter of a circle.

 Q3.
 Can I calculate circumference without radius?

-Yes, if you know the diameter, use C = π × d.
+Yes, use C = π × d if the diameter is known.

 Q4.
 Why is π used in circumference?